Searching for the best upright vacuum is one of those things that I’m sure most people don’t want to do.

 It comes with a 6 m long hose so you can more easily clean your stairs and furniture and the power cable is 10 m long to make getting around your house easier.

-Great on hard floors and carpet the computer system inside senses what height the cleaning bristles should be at and adjusts accordingly for optimum performance.
+Great on hard floors and carpets the computer system inside senses what height the cleaning bristles should be at and adjusts accordingly for optimum performance.
 It also has an auto shut down if it detects a blockage allowing for a longer running vacuum.

 5. Best Lightweight – Vax Mach Air Upright Vacuum Cleaner

 Unless you have a hair pet then you’ll need to empty after each room if it’s anything like my dog!
-But that’s dog and cat ownership not the vacuums fault.
+But that’s dog and cat ownership, not the vacuum’s fault.

-It does a better job on carpet than it does hard floors but it does still work on your lino or tiled kitchen floors, which is always the better way round in my opinion because you can always brush a hard floor.
+It does a better job on carpet than it does hard floors but it does still work on your lino or tiled kitchen floors, which is always the better way around in my opinion because you can always brush a hard floor.

 Good cleaning power and easy vacuuming make this the obvious choice for the best lightweight upright vacuum.